WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/JETSON/README.md

 - INT8 quantization may fall back to FP16 in unsupported layers.
 - Heatmaps remain qualitative; quantitative localization metrics are not included.
 - Python environment is sensitive; users may need to carefully manage dependencies.
+- Path adjustments may be necessary for dataset, scripts, and notebooks.